DataBora/elusion/README.md

 ---

-## Dependencies that Elusion is built on top of:
+## Dependencies that you need in Cargo.toml to use Elusion:

 ```toml
 [dependencies]